AnantharamanLab/TYMEFLIES_Viral/Identify_phages_and_find_active_prophages/README.md

 1) Prophage results from VIBRANT need to be refined:

-Cutoff for two prophages in the same saffold to be combined and this scaffold is a entire phage scaffold:
+Cutoff for two prophages in the same scaffold to be combined and this scaffold is a entire phage scaffold:
 1. protein distance <= 20 proteins or nt distance <= 20 kb
 2. a fragment gap in between both prophages (for example, prophages are fragment_1 and fragment_3)
 3. host region (front, end, and gap regions counted together) <= 30%